WWE Hall Of Famer ‘Luscious’ Johnny Valiant Dead, Wrestling World Mourns Tragic Loss

 — Sean Waltman (@TheRealXPac) April 5, 2018

 Valiant barreled into the wrestling scene in 1969, according to 24 Wrestling.
 He used to set up rings on a property owned by the late Ed Farhat, known in the wrestling circle as The Sheik.
-Valiant not only competed in the matches but also refereed in some of them.
+Valiant not only competed in the matches but also was a referee in some of them.

 Valiant was one of The Valiant Brothers, a popular wrestling tag team in the 1970s.
 The other two were “Handsome” Jimmy Valiant and “Gentleman” Jerry Valiant, James Fanning and John Hill in real life.
 The Valiant Brothers, the most popular heel tag team during their pinnacle, wrestled for the National Wrestling Alliance (NWA), World Wide Wrestling Federation (WWWF), and the World Wrestling Association (WWA).
 Johnny and Jimmy Valiant won the World Tag Team Championship in 1974.